Search by Keyword

 Capitol re-released the original “Something / Come Together” single in January of 1994 on their “For Jukeboxes Only” Cema series, this single being printed in limited supply on blue vinyl and is highly collectible.

-George's original demo of “Something,” as recorded on February 25th, 1969 and described above, was released in all its glory on the compilation album “Anthology 3” on October 28th, 1996.
-George Martin couldn't resist releasing all three of George's excellent demos that he recorded on his 26th birthday, “All Things Must Pass” and “Old Brown Shoe” included, on this compilation, feeling the world needed to hear the intricacy and beauty of all three.
+George's original demo of “Something,” as recorded on February 25th, 1969, was released on the compilation album “Anthology 3” on October 28th, 1996, although the mix used on this release only included George's guitar and vocal.
+George Martin couldn't resist releasing all three of Harrison's excellent demos that he recorded on his 26th birthday, “All Things Must Pass” and “Old Brown Shoe” included, on this compilation, feeling the world needed to hear the intricacy and beauty of all three.

 On November 13th, 2000, Apple released the highly successful single CD “Beatles 1” containing 27 songs, all of which hit the top position on the charts either in Britain or America.
-Since “Something” topped the charts in the U.S., it earned its rightful place on this excellent compilation album.
+Since “Something” topped the charts in the US, it earned its rightful place on this excellent compilation album.
 This album itself topped the album charts worldwide and sold over 31 million copies as of 2017.
-A re-mastered version of the CD was released in September of 2011, while a newly re-mixed version was released on November 6th, 2015.
+A remastered version of the CD was released in September of 2011, while a newly mixed version was released on November 6th, 2015.

 The above described new mix/mashup of “Something” was contained on the November 20th, 2006 release “Love,” which was put together by George and Giles Martin to be used in conjunction with the Cirque du Soleil show of the same name.
 The track was titled “Something (with 'Blue Jay Way' transition)” which combined elements of both songs as well as others.
 This successful album peaked at #4 on the Billboard album chart.